opendcs/opendcs/docs/source/dev-testing.rst

     }

-In the above `DbEdit` is an ID field with no spaces that can be referenced in a feature file, described nex
+In the above `DbEdit` is an ID field with no spaces that can be referenced in a feature file, described next

 ..
 WARNING::

-    As the was written it was noticed that the opening section of this configuration block is "kiwi" This should be something generic like "tcms" and will be changed in a future release of the plugin.
+    As this was written it was noticed that the opening section of this configuration block is "kiwi" This should be something generic like "tcms" and will be changed in a future release of the plugin.